 The Pantheon Crypt is in a subterranean chamber.
 Therein is the final resting place for many well known (and some historically famous) French

 Most noteworthy, and by way of example, these individuals are entombed at the Pantheon:

 - Marie Curie

-So as you enjoy yourself wandering the beautiful city of Paris, don’t forget to include the Pantheon right up there in your list of stops with the Eiffel Tower, the Arc de Triomphe, the Notre Dame Cathedral, the Louvre Museum and the Palace of Versailles.
-It’s unlikely you will enjoy many more photos of Paris than the ones you can get at the top of the Pantheon!
+In conclusion, as you enjoy yourself wandering the beautiful city of Paris, don’t forget to include the Pantheon right up there in your list of stops.
+As such, it’s unlikely you will enjoy many more photos of Paris than the ones you capture at the top of the Pantheon!